Training Course Agendas

 The first several exercises are designed with a focus on creating a project, and finding general information from the created project.
 The related exercises are summarized below.

-- Exercise 1: Naphtha Splitter – This exercise is designed to give hands-on experience with the Visio drawing interface as ProMax uses it, and an introduction to making specifications within ProMax.
-Special emphasis is given to drawing and modifying blocks, streams, and stream connections.
-Creating an environment for use within the project is shown.
+- Exercise 1: Naphtha Splitter – This exercise is designed to give hands-on experience with ProMax’s interface.
+Special emphasis is given to drawing and modifying blocks, drawing streams, and project specifications.
 Blocks covered in this exercise include: heat exchangers, pumps, separators, and distillation columns.
 Analyses covered include: fuel properties analysis (including finding octane numbers, flash point, etc.), vapor pressure analysis (including finding the RVP and TVP of a liquid stream), and distillation curve analysis.

-- Exercise 3: Simple MDEA Sweetening Unit – This exercise is then provided to allow attendees to model an amine sweetening unit using information shown from the example.
+- Exercise 4: Simple MDEA Sweetening Unit – Attendees will model an amine sweetening unit.
 Newly covered are the saturator and make-up/blow-down blocks.
 Topics covered include modeling a column with attached condenser/reboiler, ionic information of a stream, lean/rich approach in the contactor, and the lean/rich loading of amine streams.

-- Exercise 7: Three-Bed Claus Unit – This exercise is presented to give experience with creating a process using simple Gibbs Minimization reactions with ProMax.
+- Exercise 7: Sulfur Recovery Unit – This exercise is presented to give experience with creating a process using reactor blocks and Gibbs Minimization reactions with ProMax.
 It also helps demonstrate the constraints that ProMax will generate automatically based on the Gibbs Set selected in each process block.
 Reactor-specific information is discussed, including the Bypass Fraction.
 Block plots and analyses are shown.

 Introduction to Process Optimization using ProMax